Introducing PoIEx - Points Of Intersection Explorer

 Additionally, a good presentation on crafting your own is Building a Kubernetes Scheduler using Custom Metrics - Mateo Burillo, Sysdig.
 As mentioned in the talk, this is not for the faint of heart because of the complexity and you might be better off just sticking with the default one if you are not already planning to build one.

-Offensive Tips: Scheduling policies are like magnets
+Offensive Tips: Scheduling Policies are like Magnets

 As described, scheduling policies could be used to attract or repel pods into specific group of nodes.

-As previously stated, a proper strategy reduces the blast radius of a compromised pod.
-Nevertheless, there are still some aspects to take care about from the attacker perspective.
+While a proper strategy reduces the blast radius of a compromised pod, there are still some aspects to take care of from the attacker perspective.
+In specific cases, the implemented mechanisms could be used either to:

 • Carefully review roles and internal processes that could be abused to edit the metadata.
 Verify the possibility for internal threats to exploit the attraction by influencing or changing the labels and taints